-In 2015, Schock resigned from office in disgrace for alleged financial misconduct regarding his campaign funds were discovered.
+In 2015, Schock resigned from office in disgrace for alleged financial misconduct regarding his campaign funds.

 Back in March, the Justice Department agreed to drop the corruption case involving false expense claims and inappropriate use of campaign funds.
 In exchange for paying $110,000 in restitution and taxes, the 24 felony counts against him were dropped.